-Most Florida tornadoes occur in the afternoon and early evening hours during the summer months of June, July, and August.
+Most Florida tornadoes occur in the afternoon and early evening hours during the summer months of June, July and August.
 These tornadoes tend to be weaker in strength but can still produce damage.

 Stronger and more devastating tornadoes can occur in Florida mainly in the late winter and spring when strong cold fronts move through the state and provide the necessary conditions for tornadoes to form.
-Throughout the years, there have been recorded instances of tornadoes occurring in Florida at some time in each individual month, even on Christmas Day (December 2006, Daytona Beach).
+Tornadoes have occurred in every month in Florida, even on Christmas Day (December 2006, Daytona Beach).